packit/packit.dev/content/about/index.md

  * Developing in dist-git is cumbersome.
 Editing patch files and moving tarballs around is not fun.
 Why not working with the source code itself?
-   With source git, you'll have upstream git history and the dist-git content combined in a single repository.
+   With [source-git](/source-git), you'll have upstream git history and the dist-git content combined in a single repository.

  * Let's use modern development techniques such as pull requests, code review, modern git forges, automation and continuous integration.
 We have computers